 A limited number of on-campus employment opportunities are available within selected departments of the University.
 All on-campus employment is coordinated by the Human Resources Department within the school.

-International students, who are taking a full-time course load and have completed at least one quarter, are eligible to work on-campus up to 20-hours per week.
+International students, who are taking a full-time course load and have completed at least one term, are eligible to work on-campus up to 20-hours per week.
 In order to qualify, you must successfully complete the non-credit (and free) English Proficiency course.
 Failure to remain in-status or not taking a full-time load makes you ineligible for on-campus employment.

 Curricular Practical Training (CPT) is a required internship or practicum that is offered by sponsoring employers through agreements with the University.
 CPT must either be required by your degree program or you must receive course credit for the internship.

 Stratford University allows CPT up to 40-hours per week for Graduate level students and 20 hours for Undergraduate students if you are in-status and enrolled in a full-time course load.
-In order to qualify, you must successfully completed three quarters (exception to IT Graduate level degree programs).
+In order to qualify, you must successfully completed three terms (exception to IT Graduate level degree programs).
 If you participate in 12-months or more of full-time CPT, you will not be eligible for post-completion Optional Practical Training.

 You must submit the following documents to the ISO to initiate the CPT application process.